 After more than a decade of undergraduate and postgraduate education, your time as residents is over!
-Your “watch has ended” and you are about to be a “real” doctor.
+Your “watch has ended” and you are about to become THE most responsible physician for all your patients.
 Before absolute panic sets in here are some tips to make your transition resident to staff a little easier.

 2) Get your (eg. OHIP) billing number – your billing agents and your consultants will require it.
 Until you have one you won’t get paid.